gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes-with-gimlet-cli.md

 Gimlet environments are served with wildcard DNS entries, so `$app.$env.yourcompany.com` will be routed to the right application.

 1. Set the _Host Name_ according to the naming convention.
 We set `demo-app.staging.turbopizza.net`
-2. Enable the HTTPS toogle.
+2. Enable the HTTPS toggle.
 A certificate from Let's Encrypt will be provisioned for you.
 3. Add an annotation `kubernetes.io/ingress.class: "nginx"` to match your configuration with the right Ingress Controller in your environment.
 4. Add an annotation `cert-manager.io/cluster-issuer:"letsencrypt"` to tell Cert Manager to provision an SSL certificate